elastic/cloud-on-k8s/docs/design/0006-certificate-management.md

 #### CA private key

-The CA private key is the most important secret in the whole mechanism.
-It must be well hidden.
+The CA private key for each cluster is the most important secret in the whole mechanism.
+It must be well hidden, and should be accessible from the operator only (whereas the CA certificate is not sensitive).

 Some options:

-* *Option A*: the private key is generated when the operator starts, and kept in-memory for the lifecycle of the operator.
-If the operator restarts, it generates a new private key, and issues new certificates for all clusters.
+* *Option A*: the private key is generated when the operator starts on first cluster reconciliation, and kept in-memory for the lifecycle of the operator.
+If the operator restarts, it needs to generate a new private key, and issues new certificates for all clusters.
 While existing TCP connections between nodes will not be impacted, this might provoke a downtime on the cluster while new certificates are propagated.
 * *Option B*: the private key is stored as a secret in the apiserver.
 Created by the operator itself if it does not exist yet.
 Persisted and reuse through operator restarts.
 * *Option C*: similar to B, but with the private key [wrapped in another layer of encryption](https://tools.ietf.org/html/rfc3394) in the apiserver.
 Access to the KEK (key encryption-key) must be handled separately.
 * *Option D*: the private key is stored in an external service (eg. Vault) and requested or provided to the operator at startup.